 Travaris Robinson was one of the first hires made by head coach Will Muschamp when he began assembling his first coaching staff at South Carolina.
 Now in his third season in Columbia, Robinson serves as the Gamecocks’ defensive coordinator and defensive backs coach.

-Carolina led the SEC with 28 turnovers forced, while allowing 20.7 points per game in 2017.
-The Gamecocks held 12 of their 13 opponents to fewer points than its season average.
+Carolina led the SEC and ranked ninth in the country with 28 turnovers forced, while ranking 25th in points allowed per game at 20.7 in 2017.
+The Gamecocks held 11 of 13 opponents to fewer points than its season average.

 Under Robinson's watch, Carolina tied for 10th in the nation in turnovers forced with 27 during the 2016 campaign, including 15 interceptions.